General Travel Information

 Safety

 Tanzania is one of the safest countries in Africa and East Africa.
-We do, however, recommend that you engage the services of a guide if you want to explore the country, the city or the market, whether during the day or in the evening.
-They know their way around, they know the country, they speak the language and they can help you when you want to buy souvenirs or other items of your interest.
-Walking the streets alone at night is not recommended.
-On any tour, it is always wise to listen to your inner voice, your intuition.
-Theft does happen in Tanzania.
-It is therefore advisable to protect your valuables at all times by using common sense precautions.
+We do, however, advise you to travel with a guide if you want to explore the country, a city or a market, both during the day and in the evening.
+They know the way and the country, speak the language and can help you when you, for example, want to buy souvenirs.
+Going out into the streets at night is discouraged.
+It is always wise to listen to your intuition.
+Occasionally, thefts occur in Tanzania.
+That’s why it is recommended to keep valuable belongings in a safe or carry them with you carefully stowed away.

 Respect